• Home

 If you are new to blogging or have been blogging for quite some time, chances are that you might have heard about Pinterest and how amazing it is to market your brand new articles with.

-And since Pinterest has droves of bloggers trying to figure out their platform and even though Pinterest is still messing with its algorithms (on a monthly basis) making insane improvements of all sorts, it still seems as though Pinterest likes to see these top things when you are creating and uploading a new pin.
+And since Pinterest has droves of bloggers trying to figure out their platform to get traffic and Pinterest is still messing with its algorithms (on a monthly basis) making insane improvements of all sorts…

-Here are 5 simple pinning and Pinterest tips that help me every single day, to make a full time living as a blogger!
+Here are 5 simple Pinterest tips that help me every single day, to make a full time living as a blogger!

 {this post contains affiliate links, see disclosure for details}